arduino/docs-content/content/hardware/02.uno/boards/uno-q/tutorials/01.user-manual/content.md

 ### Contact Us

 Please get in touch with our support team if you need personalized assistance or have questions not covered by the help and support resources described before.
-We're happy to help you with any issues or inquiries about the UNO Q.
+We are happy to help you with any issues or inquiries about the UNO Q.

 - [Contact us page](https://www.arduino.cc/en/contact-us/)